LSPosed/MagiskOnWSA/README.md

 # Magisk on WSA (with Google Apps)

 ## Features
+- Netfree and netspark security certificates are integrated in the system
 - Integrate Magisk and OpenGApps in a few clicks within minutes
 - No Linux environment required for integration
 - Keep each build up to date